HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cooking Times & Temperatures

-*12-14 lbs. is preferred for use in the WSM.
+* 12-14 lbs. is preferred for use in the 18.5″ WSM.

 Resting Period After Cooking

-After cooking, tip the turkey slightly to drain any juices from inside the cavity.
-Transfer to a platter and cover loosely with aluminum foil.
-Let rest for 20-30 minutes before carving.
-Residual heat will cause the internal temp of the turkey to rise about 5-10°F during this time.
-The resting period also allows the juices to redistribute and reabsorb into the meat.
-If you skip this step, a lot of moisture will end up on the cutting board during carving, not in the meat.
+During the resting period, residual heat will cause the internal temp of the turkey to rise 5-10°F, and juices driven to the surface and center of the meat will redistribute and reabsorb into the meat.
+If you skip the resting period, a lot of the juices will end up on the cutting board during carving and not in the meat.

 Carving

 This video demonstrates the process of carving turkey that is described below.
-Click on the video to play.

-• Slice meat from the thigh, parallel to the bone.
+- Slice meat from the thigh parallel to the bone.

-• Slice the breast meat across the grain into 1/4" slices.
+- Slice the breast meat across the grain into 1/4″ slices.

 Solving Common Turkey Problems